chef/chef-oss-practices/communication/saying-no.md

 While we acknowledge and value the effort and interest you have shown by filing this pull request, this is unfortunately not something we can merge due to <<INSERT REASON HERE>>.
 Therefore, we are closing it, but again thank you for taking this interest and putting in this effort and would welcome future contributions from you.
 ```

+## Locking Issues

+[Locking a GitHub issue or pull request](https://help.github.com/en/articles/locking-conversations) means that no one other than people with write access, repository owners, and repository collaborators will be able to add, hide, and delete comments.
+There are a few places where this can be appropriate.

+### Heated Conversations

+This may be done when conversation on an issue or pull request becomes unproductive or devolves into trolling.
+In this case, it is up to the Project Owners and Approvers to lock the issue or pull request.
+There does not need to be consensus to act - if the conversation is turning toxic it is far better to lock the issue early than to wait.
+Conversations can be unlocked when appropriate or necessary.

+### Older Issues/Pull Requests

+Some Chef Open Source projects may choose to lock conversation on issues or pull requests that are beyond a certain age (for example, one year).
+Whether or not to do this is up to the Project Owners.
+If someone wishes to re-open conversation around an old issue or pull request that has been locked, they should create a new one and link to the old issue or pull request.
+This ensures that issues/pull requests - even when they resurface after a long time - are all written within current context.
+This also avoids massive merge conflicts in the case of aged pull requests.